MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/migrate-to-sharepoint-online/how-to-format-your-csv-file-for-data-content-migration.md

 ms.collection: IT_Sharepoint_Server_Top
 ms.custom: Strat_SP_gtc
 ms.assetid:
-description: "How to format your CSV or Json file for data content migration"
+description: "How to format your JSON or CSV file for data content migration"
 ---

-# How to format your CSV for data content migration
+# How to format your JSON or CSV for data content migration

 > [IMPORTANT]
 > A portion of this article discusses a beta release of the Microsoft product, SharePoint Migration Tool.
 The information in this article is provided as-is and is subject to change without notice.
 To download the beta version:  [SharePoint Migration Tool Beta 2 release](http://spmtreleasescus.blob.core.windows.net/betainstall/default.htm)